rodrigobaron/torch-rl/README.md

 # torch-rl

-TorchRL is a Deep Reinformcement Learning (RL), Offiline RL, Imitation Learning and Multi Agent RL algorithms re-implementation using pytorch as simple and standalone python notebooks.
+TorchRL is a Deep Reinforcement Learning (RL), Offiline RL, Imitation Learning and Multi Agent RL algorithms re-implementation using pytorch as simple and standalone python notebooks.

 ## Algorithms